vyshak-git/VSD-SoC-Design-Workshop/README.md

 ```bash
 run_synthesis
 ```
-After synthesis is completed, we get a stats on the number of cells, the area consumed by the cells and the timing slack details.
+After synthesis is completed, we get a stats on the number of cells, the area consumed by the cells and the timing slack details. <br>
 ![Screenshot from 2024-05-01 13-02-40](https://github.com/vyshak-git/VSD-SoC-Design-Workshop/assets/84836428/b217f951-5a57-4b39-9965-17dc2d2a4951)
 ![Screenshot from 2024-05-01 13-02-52](https://github.com/vyshak-git/VSD-SoC-Design-Workshop/assets/84836428/9ed9f9d9-1b58-4f8e-a9f6-c0ced559c6ff)
 ![Screenshot from 2024-05-01 13-03-02](https://github.com/vyshak-git/VSD-SoC-Design-Workshop/assets/84836428/e5b20604-fa74-4a5e-973e-33da3325b8c5)